8.5

 Deployment: Cloud or On-Premises

-Why We Chose It: Edmunds GovTech is a great option for small municipalities because of its integrated municipal modules like utility management, tax management, and citizen engagement.
+Edmunds GovTech is a great option for small municipalities because of its integrated municipal modules, such as utility management, tax management, and citizen engagement.
 These modules can help make local governments more efficient by automating these processes.

-We also found Edmunds GovTech’s mobile app and online portals beneficial, allowing customers to pay municipal charges from their phone or computer while giving them access to their accounts anywhere.
-The software aims to inform citizens by sending notifications and news via the “My Town” app.
+The mobile app and online portals are also quite beneficial.
+The software allows customers to pay municipal charges from their phone or computer while giving them access to their accounts anywhere.
+It aims to inform citizens by sending notifications and news via the “My Town” app.

 Edmunds GovTech